 In order to achieve these targets, the University will be moving from a comingled (mixed) recycling system to a semi-segregated (separated) recycling system in 2020; as it is believed that separate collections will improve recycling rates and produce cleaner, higher-quality recycling, with a greater likelihood that the recyclates will be used here in Wales or in the UK.
 This is in line with the aims set out in the Wellbeing of Future Generations (Wales) Act 2015 and in the Environment (Wales) Act 2016.

-We also aim to improve our procurement practices by 2025, by increasing the amount of materials purchased containing recycled content, in order to truly contribute to a circular economy.
+We also aim to improve our procurement practices by 2025, by increasing the amount of materials purchased containing reused, refurbished or recycled content, in order to truly contribute to a circular economy.
 We also aim to ensure where practicable that most of the materials we buy can be reused or recycled (this is of particular importance when looking at plastic use).

 As waste prevention is higher up the waste hierarchy than reuse, recycling and recovery, we also aim to reduce our overall waste tonnages by 2025 regardless of how the waste is processed.

-Main Legislation and Legal Requirements
+Legislation and Legal Requirements